Need to know

 Leave the sporting gear behind: fishing rods, tennis racquets, ice skates and snowshoes are all on loan for guests.
 Also, free same-day laundry service will help you keep luggage down to your favourite weekender bag.

 The hotel is completely non-smoking.
 If you don’t go in for kayaking, cycling, skiing or other outdoor pursuits on offer, a private yoga instructor or personal trainer is available for hire.

-Yes, pups are welcome to curl up beside the fire with you for $75 a night; food bowls and beds will be provided.
+Yes, pups are welcome to curl up beside the fire with you for $75 a night.
+Just let the hotel know when booking.
 See more pet-friendly hotels in Vermont.

 This adults-only retreat only welcomes children during designated family weeks in the winter and summer or as part of special group event.